hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1643

 Joseph said, “You will grow crops for seven consecutive years.
-But whatever you harvest, leave it in the ear, except for a little that you may eat.
+But whatever you harvest, leave it in its ear, except for a little that you may eat.

 # 1644